 A second loom was introduced, manufacturing a thicker carpet pile and the outsourced production of carpet tiles began.

 Initially outsourced abroad, a backing plant was added to Victoria Mills – enabling completed products on a single site.

 1986 – Tufting Machine

 Building on our fibre bonded successes; the addition of a tufting machine developed the ranges available.
-Additionally, the takeover of J.F Burrows at this point introduced new ranges and areas.
+Additionally, the takeover of The Carpet Tile Company at this point introduced new ranges and areas.

 2000 – Ryalux